Joanna Gosling: Other on-screen appearances

-In the first 2002 series of BBC spy drama Spooks, Gosling reads a fictional news bulletin.
-She later made similar cameo appearances in the 2005 BBC disaster film Supervolcano, 2008 Norwegian action movie Ulvenatten and 2015 feature film Spooks: The Greater Good.

 Gosling competed on Christmas University Challenge in 2015.
 She represented the University of Birmingham – on a team with novelist Emma Darwin, BBC weatherman John Hammond and Paralympian Pam Relph.
 They were eliminated in the first round of the competition, after losing 155–80 against UCL.

 In 2021, Gosling was a contestant on Pointless Celebrities.
 She paired up with former BBC News colleague John Pienaar, playing for Ovarian Cancer Action and Macmillan respectively.
 They reached the final with a jackpot of £2,500, although failed to produce any 'pointless' answers.

 Post-BBC career

 From July 2023, Gosling started presenting on UK radio station Classic FM.
 Her weekly show airs on Sundays between 1pm and 4pm – featuring a mixture of traditional classics and modern film scores.

 In September 2023, it was reported that Gosling would be joining the family law firm Irwin Mitchell as a senior associate and mediator, helping couples to resolve disputes without going to court.